Home Loan Experts

 • Ensures the seller has met all disclosure obligations.

-• Co-ordinate the day of settlement with the buyer’s conveyancer.
+• Coordinates the day of settlement with the buyer’s conveyancer.

-• Direct the real estate agent to hand over the keys to the buyer after the settlement.
+• Directs the real estate agent to hand over the keys to the buyer after the settlement.

 Do I need a conveyancer?